Wendy Bonilla

-Wendy Katerine Bonilla Candelo (born 8 July 2002) is a Colombian professional footballer player who plays as a forward for Liga MX Femenil club UNAM and the Colombia national team.
+Wendy Katerine Bonilla Candelo (born 8 July 2002) is a Colombian professional footballer player who plays as a forward for Campeonato Brasileiro de Futebol Feminino Série A1 club Santos and the Colombia national team.

 Club career

-Born in Valle del Cauca, Bonilla made her senior debut with Cortuluá in 2018.
+Born in Buenaventura, Valle del Cauca, Bonilla made her senior debut with Cortuluá in 2018.
 She joined América de Cali in 2019, winning the Colombian Women's Football League in her debut season.
 In 2021, she played for Alianza Lima in the Peruvian Primera División Femenina, before returning to América.

 Bonilla won her second league championship with América in 2022, scoring 6 goals in 13 games.
 She scored their opening goal in the 2022 Copa Libertadores Femenina, where they finished in third place.

 In September 2024, Bonilla went on loan to Santa Fe.
 She appeared in four games of their run to the 2024 Copa Libertadores Femenina final.

 Bonilla joined Mexican club UNAM (nicknamed "Pumas") in January 2025.
+On 11 August 2026, she was announced at Brazilian side Santos on a contract until the end of the year.

 International career

 Bonilla played for the Colombian youth national team at the 2018 FIFA U-17 Women's World Cup and the 2022 FIFA U-20 Women's World Cup.
 She made her senior debut on 12 November 2019, coming on as a late substitute for Linda Caicedo in a friendly against Argentina.

 She was named an alternate to the national squad at the 2024 Paris Olympics.